 National long-term thematic plan for development of public infrastructure in the coastal area of the Baltic Sea (hereinafter - Coastal plan)5 is the first national level thematic plan that was adopted by the Government in October 2016.
-It was elaborated by Ministry of Environmental Protection and Regional Development in collaboration with coastal local governments and other stakeholders in order to foster coastal public infrastructure development and improve coastal governance.
-The Coastal plan is not binding, but it shall be taken into account in the elaboration and implementation of planning documents of all levels, as well as in the elaboration process of sectoral policies, including the planning of financial support.
+It was elaborated by Ministry of Smart Administration and Regional Development in collaboration with coastal local governments and other stakeholders to foster coastal public infrastructure development and improve coastal governance.
+The Coastal plan is not binding, but it shall be considered in the elaboration and implementation of planning documents of all levels, as well as in the elaboration process of sectoral policies, including the planning of financial support.
+It was reviewed in its second interim assessment during 2024 and is set for Cabinet of Ministers approval in 2025.

-Based on the proposals from coastal local governments 60 complex development sites were identified, from which 25 sites are recommended to be developed primary.
+Based on the proposals from coastal local governments 60 complex development sites were identified in the Coastal Plan, from which 25 sites are recommended to be developed primary.
 In order to improve the interaction between development sites, as well as to improve the overall coastal access, the plan emphasizes the necessity of the unified infrastructure network, the basic tasks for the coastal development, as well as involvement of responsible institutions in the plan implementation process.

-In order to form a joint tourism offer and multiple services, cooperation shall be improved between nearest local governments, not just between coastal local governments, but also with local governments in inland, using tourism attraction objects for creation of better offer and international recognition.
+To form a joint tourism offer and multiple services, cooperation shall be improved between nearest local governments, not just between coastal local governments, but also with local governments in inland, using tourism attraction objects for creation of better offer and international recognition.
 Cooperation territories for common tourism offer (Figure 3) show areas with great potential for development of thematically coherent tourism offers and specific tourism products.
+In the interim report assessment also need to integrate coastal and maritime spatial planning in future was outlined.